Roman Dacia: Background

 Although it is believed that the custom of providing royal hostages to the Romans may have commenced sometime during the first half of the 1st century BC, it was certainly occurring by Octavianus' reign and it continued to be practised during the late pre-Roman period.
 On the flip side, ancient sources have attested to the presence of Roman merchants and artisans in Dacia, while the region also served as a haven for runaway Roman slaves.
 This cultural and mercantile exchange saw the gradual spread of Roman influence throughout the region, most clearly seen in the area around the Orăștie Mountains.

 The arrival of the Flavian dynasty, in particular the accession of the emperor Domitian, saw an escalation in the level of conflict along the lower and middle Danube.
 In approximately 84 or 85 AD the Dacians, led by King Decebalus, crossed the Danube into Moesia, wreaking havoc and killing the Moesian governor Gaius Oppius Sabinus.
 Domitian responded by reorganising Moesia into Moesia Inferior and Moesia Superior and launching a war against Decebalus.
 Unable to finish the war due to troubles on the German frontier, Domitian concluded a treaty with the Dacians that was heavily criticized at the time.
 This would serve as a precedent to the emperor Trajan's wars of conquest in Dacia.
+At this time Domitian moved Legio IV Flavia Felix from Burnum to its base at Singidunum (modern Belgrade, Serbia) in Moesia Superior.

 Trajan led the Roman legions across the Danube, penetrating Dacia and focusing on the important area around the Orăștie Mountains.
 In 102, after a series of engagements, negotiations led to a peace settlement where Decebalus agreed to demolish his forts while allowing the presence of a Roman garrison at Sarmizegetusa Regia (Grădiștea Muncelului, Romania) to ensure Dacian compliance with the treaty.
 Trajan also ordered his engineer, Apollodorus of Damascus, to design and build a bridge across the Danube at Drobeta.

 Trajan's second Dacian campaign in 105–106 was very specific in its aim of expansion and conquest.
 The offensive targeted Sarmizegetusa Regia.
 The Romans besieged Decebalus' capital, which surrendered and was destroyed.
 The Dacian king and a handful of his followers withdrew into the mountains, but their resistance was short-lived and Decebalus committed suicide.
 Other Dacian nobles, however, were either captured or chose to surrender.
 One of those who surrendered revealed the location of the Dacian royal treasury, which was of enormous value: 500,000 lb of gold and 1,000,000 lb of silver.